jtenner/configinator/README.md

 This type of option represents files to be obtained from the file system. `"F"` is an array of files and `"f"` is a single file.

-Files are always relative to the working directory, or in the case of config files, they are relative to the configuration file's director.
+Files are always relative to the working directory, or in the case of config files, they are relative to the configuration file's directory.

 ```ts
 // this is how files are configured